arc80/plywood/repos/plywood/docs/index.md

 To get started using Plywood, follow the instructions on the [Quick Start](QuickStart) page, then try running the [Hello World](HelloWorld) sample.

 This documentation is still a work in progress.
-Some of Plywood's built-in modules have been documentated and some have not.
+Some of Plywood's built-in modules have been documented and some have not.
 For now, you can browse what's available using the table of contents on the left.

 See also the [introductory blog post](https://preshing.com/20200526/a-new-cross-platform-open-source-cpp-framework).